pranay7293/BrickOut/README.md

 1. Singleton Design Pattern for Level Manager and Sound Manager.
 2. Particle System Effects for Bricks Destroy.
-3. Dotted Line Singleton for aiming the Bricks from Shoot Ball.
+3. Dotted Line Singleton for aiming the Bricks from the shot ball.
 4. Raycasting to destroy bricks using Power Bricks.
 5. Level Locking System using PlayerPrefs